martinsumner/riak_kv/docs/RiakTheoryGuide.md

 The leveled store is written in Erlang, where each entity (e.g. file or manifest) in the datastore has a dedicated owning process; and a consistent view is maintained through that ownership model rather than by the management of locks to marshall access to resources between processes.
 It is designed to be scaled out by running many stores, not by parallelism within the store itself.

-> The design of leveled is based on the log-structure merge-tree (LSM) data structure, but unlike most other implementations of LSM trees the values are set-aside on receipt, and only keys and metadata are kept within the LSM file tree.
+> The design of leveled is based on the log-structure merge-tree (LSM) data structure, but unlike most other implementations of LSM trees the values are set-aside on receipt, and only keys and metadata are kept within the LSM tree.

 The setting-aside of values reduces the write amplification associated with the compaction of the LSM tree, especially when the object metadata is much smaller in bytes than the object value.
 It also provides a differential cost of read; whereby a HEAD request (to return metadata) is much lower cost than a GET request (return the whole object).
 This differential cost makes the store suited to environments where HEAD requests are more common than GETs; which is the case within Riak as each cluster GET is formed normally from the result of 3 backend HEAD requests and just a single backend GET.